-If you or a loved one has been hurt on the job, you could be out thousands of dollars for medical expenses and lost time from work.
+If you or a loved one has been hurt on the job, you could be out thousands of dollars for medical expenses and lost wages.
 Nobody needs this type of unforeseen injury or income interruption.
-South Carolina has workers’ compensation laws designed to protect injured workers, and an experienced Greenville workers’ compensation lawyer can help you understand if and how these laws apply to your situation.
+South Carolina has workers’ compensation laws designed to protect injured workers, and an experienced Greenville workers’ compensation attorney can help you understand how these laws apply to your situation.

-Can I File For Workers’ Compensation By Myself?
+Can I File For Workers’ Compensation Benefits By Myself in South Carolina?

-Unfortunately, simple cases can turn into difficult ones.
-Even if you have already filed a claim by yourself, call a Greenville workers’ comp attorney immediately if:
+Unfortunately, simple workplace injury cases can turn into complicated ones with costly medical bills.
+Even if your claim is already filed, call a Greenville workers’ comp attorney immediately if:

 - your employer fires you or refuses to file a workers’ comp claim

 - the workers’ compensation insurance carrier denies your claim, refuses to let you see a specialist, or offers to settle

 - your workplace injuries require surgery, you have been assigned an impairment rating, or you are assigned permanent work restrictions

 - you feel that the doctor has released you to work prematurely

 - your weekly checks are wrong or don’t arrive on time